A miraculous collection of the supreme gem, Pre-War Martin!

 Weight: 1.82Kg

 The OOO-45 was produced from 1906 to 1942, with a total of 265 pieces, and only 123 pieces of the 14F model, making it the rarest model after the original D-45 and OM-45.
-In 1934, the 14-fret "OOO-45," a development of the OM model, was born, with a solid head and vertical logo, and in 1935, the OOO-45 was introduced with a 12-fret joint, slotted head, and torch inlays.
+In 1934, the 14-fret "OOO-45," which evolved from the OM model, was born with a solid head and vertical logo, and in 1935, the OOO-45 was introduced with a 12-fret joint, slotted head, and torch inlays.
 In 1935, the forward X bracing seems to have been discontinued on the OOO-45 model.

-Its small size and cohesive sound made it useful for recording purposes, and many people know that Eric Clapton, who is famous for his OOO-42, actually used an OOO-45, a modified OOO-28.
+The small size and cohesive sound made it useful for recording purposes, and many people know that Eric Clapton, who is famous for his OOO-42, actually used an OOO-45, a modified OOO-28.
 This particular model also has a surprisingly rich volume for its OOO size, and combined with its linear response and delicacy, its sound is nothing short of amazing.

 *Photographs have been removed at the purchaser's request.